ajah/skshub-data/README.md

 ## Download

-To download, navigate to the "data" folder above and select the CSV.
-From there, click "Raw" and save the resulting output as a CSV.
+- To download, navigate to the "data" folder above and select a CSV.
+- From there, click "Raw" (the page will load the raw CSV output)
+- In your browser, save the page with the extension ".csv"
+  - For example to download the entities data in Chrome, select 'File' > 'Save Page As' and type "entities.csv" as the filename before saving
+- Your download should complete in less than one minute

 ## Data Sources